 We believe that syllabuses should be chosen and courses designed with ambition and inventiveness at their heart; we stand by the belief that literature is worth studying for its own sake, whilst always ensuring that the boys are confidently exam-ready by the end of it all.

 As well as delivering excellent exam results, the Department is extremely busy contributing to the cultural life of the College and the boys.
-We run theatre trips to Oxford, Stratford and London almost every week; the Literary Society regularly hosts visiting speakers, dinners and staff-student debates; the Creative Writing Group meets every week, produces its own anthology every term, and frequently sends alumni on to Creative Writing courses at university; and the 6th Form all enjoy, and indeed help to deliver, a series of academic lectures on the history of literature, from the Bible to the present day.
+We run theatre trips to Oxford, Stratford and London almost every week; the Literary Society regularly hosts visiting speakers, dinners and staff-student debates; the Creative Writing Group meets every week, produces its own anthologies and has sent alumni on to Creative Writing courses at university; we host local schools to work alongside Radleians as part of the First Story Charity; and the Sixth Form enjoy, and indeed help to deliver, a series of academic lectures on the history of literature, from the Bible to the present day.